123wowow123/chronopin/README.md

 - side info panel with summation of 'tagged' categories of items and mode/median/mean
 - Add tags and allow upvoting of existing tags to gain meta data for search engine to process +
 - search feature bug / show tag button when searched to jump to different section like pinterest +++
-- show pixil dimention / size via tooltip?? of scraped image
+- show pixel dimention / size via tooltip?? of scraped image

 - Add FB privacy policy page
 - https://gist.github.com/muddylemon/2671176